On an analogue of BRK-type sets in finite fields: Preliminaries

 \bigbreak

 In our proofs, we isolate for specific coefficients of polynomials after evaluation on our constituent subsets.
-To do this, we want a notion of a 'leading coefficient' of a polynomial in several variables, which requires a total order on the associated monic monomials.
+To do this, we want a notion of a `leading coefficient' of a polynomial in several variables, which requires a total order on the associated monic monomials.
 For this, we use the graded lexicographic order on monomials.
 This begins by sorting monic monomials by their total degree, which is necessary as the polynomials that determine our surfaces are only fixed in the highest homogeneous part.
 We then use the lexicographical ordering to distinguish between distinct monomials of each total degree; this allows us to always select a unique highest monomial in any polynomial.
+The following results are standard and can be seen from e.g. \cite[Ch.
+2.2]{ideals-varieties-algorithms}.
+We include their proofs for completness.

-\begin{definition} Let $\alpha, \beta \in \Z_{\geq 0}^n$.
+\begin{definition} Let $\alpha, \beta \in \Z_{\geq 0}^d$.
 We write $x^{\alpha} \prec x^{\beta}$ whenever $x^{\alpha} \prec x^{\beta}$ with respect to the graded lexicographical order.
-That is, $x^{\alpha} \prec x^{\beta}$ if $|\alpha| < |\beta|$, or if $|\alpha| = |\beta|$ and $\alpha < \beta$ with respect to the lexicographical order. \\ We extend this to $\F_q[x_1, \dots, x_n]$ as follows: we write $LM(f)$ for the leading monomial of $f(x) \in \F_q[x_1, \dots, x_n]$, and we say that $g(x) \prec f(x)$ if $LM(g) \prec LM(f)$. \end{definition}
+That is, $x^{\alpha} \prec x^{\beta}$ if $|\alpha| < |\beta|$, or if $|\alpha| = |\beta|$ and $\alpha < \beta$ with respect to the lexicographical order. \\ We extend this to $\F_q[x_1, \dots, x_m]$ as follows: we write $LM(f)$ for the leading monomial of $f(x) \in \F_q[x_1, \dots, x_d]$, and we say that $g(x) \prec f(x)$ if $LM(g) \prec LM(f)$. \end{definition}

 With this partial order in hand, we consider how it behaves under various operations on polynomials.

 \begin{remark} It is immediate from the definition of $\prec$ that if $g(x) \prec f(x)$ and $h(x) \prec f(x)$, then $g(x) + h(x) \prec f(x)$. \end{remark}